 - Split the text into short paragraphs

-- Write very short and direct sentences
+- Write concise and direct sentences

-- Target and Segment Your Email Audience
+Target and Segment Your Email Audience

-- Include a CTA They Can’t Refuse
+Include a CTA.
+They Can’t Refuse

 A Call-To-Action is a must for any email, but don’t just place a button that’s not aligned with your goals.
-Carefully think about it and formulate a call-to-action that you would click on yourself.
+Carefully think about it and formulate a call-to-action you would click on yourself.

 When you’re writing an email marketing copy, create a binding offer.
 Do not allow your reader to overthink the purchase because they will most likely drop out.
 To push results, you must assign a purchase deadline to your customer.